evuraan/MythicalMythTV/maestro/README.md

 ## Setting up `maestro`

-Download the binary from the `bin` folder of this repo and launch the service.
+Download the suitable binary from the [bin](./bin) folder and launch the service.

 `maestro` expects to find environment variables `MYSQL_USERNAME` and `MYSQL_PASSWORD` to connect to your database server.